CartoDB/mobile-sdk/doc/getting_started.md

 You must register your mobile applications under your CARTO.com account settings.
 Once an app is added, you can retrieve the mobile app license key, which is needed for your app code.

-_If these options are not visible from your account settings, [contact us](mailto:sales@carto.com) to ensure that Mobile SDK features are enabled for your account._

 The following procedure describes how to register mobile apps under your account settings.
 While the number of mobile apps is unlimited, application quota consumption rules are enforced based on your account plan.
 [Contact us](mailto:sales@carto.com) if you have questions about your mobile account options.

-1. Access [Your API Keys](/docs/carto-editor/your-account/#api-key) from the CARTO Dashboard
+1. Access your [Account settings](https://carto.com/docs/carto-editor/your-account/#how-to-access-your-account-options) from the CARTO Dashboard

     <span class="wrap-border"><img src="/docs/img/layout/mobile/access_mobile_api_key.jpg" alt="Access mobile apps from API keys" /></span>

+    Your profile information appears API Key page opens, displaying options for _CARTO_ or _Mobile Apps_.

+2. Click _API keys_

-    The API Key page opens, displaying options for _CARTO_ or _Mobile Apps_.
+   The API key page opens, displaying options for _CARTO_ or _Mobile Apps_.

-2. Click _Mobile apps_ to add mobile applications to your account
+3. Click _Mobile apps_ to add mobile applications to your account

+   _**Note:** If this option is not visible from your account settings, [contact us](mailto:sales@carto.com) to ensure that Mobile SDK features are enabled for your account._

     <span class="wrap-border"><img src="/docs/img/layout/mobile/no_registered_apps.jpg" alt="No registered mobile apps" /></span>

-3. Click _NEW APPLICATION_
+4. Click _NEW APPLICATION_

     The new application settings appear.

-4. Enter options for the mobile application
+5. Enter options for the mobile application

     <span class="wrap-border"><img src="/docs/img/layout/mobile/new_mobile_app_settings.jpg" alt="New mobile app settings" /></span>